AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 estimated to increase size but are then assessed as unprofitable.

-Note that there may be substantial labelling error for the size-increasing cases, given the high noise levels in profitabily measurements and the low impact of many inline instances.
+Note that there may be substantial labelling error for the size-increasing cases, given the high noise levels in profitability measurements and the low impact of many inline instances.

 ## Alternatives